 Designated activities are designated revenues and expenditures consisting of unrestricted designated funds (UODNS, UODSC).
 Each designated account is assigned a unique operating unit.
 Most operating units within this group are included in the annual operating budget.

 Capital activities occur within the unrestricted plant funds (UPPRJ and UPRAR).
-Capital activities generally include major equipment expenditures greater than $10,000, fiscal year expenditures (renewal and replacement, or R&R) and larger scale capital projects.
+Capital activities generally include major equipment expenditures greater than $25,000, fiscal year expenditures (renewal and replacement), and larger-scale capital projects.
 Each project, whether fiscal year or capital, is assigned a unique project ID.
-Some of these projects are funded annually from the operating budget, primarily the R&R projects.
+Some of these projects are funded annually from the operating budget, primarily the replacement and renewal projects.

 Reserve funds include banking reserves, strategic reserves, and sinking funds, and are each assigned a unique operating unit.
 Funds are not expended directly from these operating units, but are held and accumulated to fund strategic allocation as approved by management.

 The annual budget process is designed for the development of the proposed "operating budget" and as revised will serve as a tool for accountability.
 Year-end results are subject to the "Year-end Banking" policy.